 How to introduce Khan Academy in more classrooms

-Khan Academy is a powerful free online database of lessons on a variety of school subjects, board examination preparations, and life skills.
+Khan Academy is a free online database of lessons on a variety of school subjects, board examinations, and life skills.
 Famously known for its videos, Khan Academy’s mission is to provide free world class education to anyone anywhere.
-Focused on mastery learning, it can be used in and out of the classroom to help students of all ages and skill levels to learn at their own pace.
 This project was an examination on how to introduce and onboard teachers, students, and parents to the Khan Academy platform.

-As a starting point I considered what questions I had and made a mind map.
-Then I researched the site and subjects, and interviewed a Design Manager at Khan Academy to understand the current experience.
+As a starting point I considered what questions I had about the platform and explored the current experience and made a mind map.
+To get understand the site further, I reached out and interviewed a Design Manager at Khan Academy.

-After acquiring in-depth knowledge about Khan Academy through primary and secondary research I wanted to understand what the burden was of implementing Khan Academy to in a classroom setting.
-I conducted a survey and interviewed a diverse group of teachers from all over the US, from private and public schools, who taught many different grade levels and had a variety of knowledge levels in relation to the database.
+After acquiring in-depth knowledge about Khan Academy through primary and secondary research, I wanted to understand what the complexity around implementing Khan Academy into a classroom setting might be.
+I conducted a survey and interviewed a diverse group of teachers.
+They ranged in location from different states in the US, private and public schools, different grade levels, and had a variety of experience with the site.

 The concerns were all very similar across all teachers.
 Many of them were related to the validity of Khan Academy’s promises.

 Now that I understood the key participants, how the system worked, and the questions everyone had, I was able to organize my approach into three categories based on the concerns of teachers and students.

 Point of Intervention: Awareness

 The Khan Kit is a physical kit geared towards teachers and younger students.
 Inside there is a quick start guide answering the major questions teachers might have, swag to get students excited, and information for parents.
 It is coupled with a hyperlinked individualized email for teachers to get them started on the process.

 Drawbacks: It is an introduction to Khan Academy and does not provide in-depth help without teacher commitment.